Book Review Checklist

 - News: Has there been any recent news about the book – or topics related to the book?
 Search google.

-- About the Author: Write a couple of lines about the author.
+- About the Author: Write a couple of lines about the author, include some fun-facts.
 His/her nationality, time period, other works/books/articles.
-His knowledge and qualifications.
+His/her reputation, authority, knowledge and qualifications.
 Awards he/she has won.
 The historical or geographical context in which the author lives.
 Can you detect any connection between the writer’s beliefs, philosophy, life experiences and his/her book?